#Feel Alpine

 How do you get from the Kandersteg train station to the Sunnbüel valley station?

 You Sunnbüel easily Sunnbüel the Sunnbüel valley station in just about 10 minutes by taking the AFA bus on line 241.
-If you prefer to explore the area on foot, it takes about 30 minutes to walk from the train station to the valley station—just follow the signs forSunnbüel.”
+If you prefer to explore the area around Kandersteg on foot, you can walk from the Kandersteg train station to the Sunnbüel valley station in about 30 minutes Sunnbüel just follow the signs forSunnbüel.”

 In Kandersteg, you'll find a centrally located campground with good facilities and excellent public transportation connections: Camping Kandersteg.
 Other options include the Frutig Resort campground or Camping Grassi.